Horizon4/final-project-horizon/doc/sprint0/PB.md

 ## Point Scale

- - 1 to 10, Each point represents about 3 hours of work
+ - 1 to 10, Each point represents about 3 hours of work(Story points)

+ - 1 to 5, 1 being less time constraint and 5 being highly intensive work that depends a lot on the other

 ## User Stories